IServ-GmbH/zeit/README.md

  // Will print 12 o'clock
 ```

-There's also the option to `usleep` the clock so that you can do time elapsing testing, too.
+The `Clock` is an extension of the [PSR-20: Clock](https://www.php-fig.org/psr/psr-20/) adding the option to `usleep` the clock so that you can do time elapsing testing, too.

 ### Date and Time